atomisthq/docs/docs/user-guide/rug/generators.md

-# Rug Generators: Creating Projects

 Rug generators create new projects from an existing source project.
 This means that the source project itself is a working project in its own right.
 The phases of a generator are as follows:

 *   copy the sources from the Rug generator project into a target directory
 *   run the Rug generator against that target directory to tune the final content (change some directory names, add the name of the project to the README...)

 The interesting aspect here is that any project your team may be already cloning manually could be turned into a Rug generator in itself.